REDSIM/VRCLightVolumes/Documentation/HowToUse_FroxelClustering.md

 Clustering works best with many lights, especially dozens spread across a scene with little overlap.
 If many large lights cover the same area, clustering cannot solve that overlap: those lights still need to be calculated there.

-The lighting will look the same.
-Building the grid adds GPU work, so clustering can make some scenes slower.
-Compare frame time with it on and off on your target device.
+Clustering usually improves performance, and the lighting will look the same.
+It still takes GPU time to build the grid, so overly high **Angular Density** or **Slices Count**, or heavy light overlap, can outweigh the savings.
+Compare frame time with clustering on and off for each setup on the target device.

 ## Setup Froxel Clustering